-If your test requires the use of contrast dye, a nurse or doctor will inject it into your bloodstream through an intravenous line.
+If your test requires the use of contrast dye, a nurse or doctor injects it into your bloodstream through an intravenous line.
 You may need to wait for the dye to circulate through your body before beginning the test.

 An MRI machine is a giant white tube with a sliding bench attached to it.
-You’ll lie on your back on the table and slide into the machine.
-A technician will place small coils around your shoulder to improve the quality of the scan images.
+You lie on your back on the table and slide into the machine.
+A technician places small coils around your shoulder to improve the quality of the scan images.

-The technician will control the movement of the bench using a remote control from another room.
+The technician controls the movement of the bench using a remote control from another room.
 They can communicate with you via a microphone.

-The machine will make loud whirring and thumping noises as the images are being recorded.
+The machine makes loud whirring and thumping noises as the images are being recorded.
 Many hospitals offer earplugs.
 Others have televisions or headphones to help you pass the time.

 As the pictures are being taken, the technician will ask you to hold your breath for a few seconds.
 You won’t feel anything during the test.

-A typical shoulder MRI takes 45 minutes to an hour to complete.
+A typical shoulder MRI scan takes 45 minutes to an hour to complete.

-After your shoulder MRI, you’re free to leave the hospital unless your doctor tells you otherwise.
-If you were given a sedative, you need to wait to drive until the medication has fully worn off.
-Or, you can arrange for a ride home after the test.
+After your shoulder MRI scan, you’re free to leave the hospital unless your doctor tells you otherwise.
+If you were given a sedative, you need to wait until the medication has fully worn off before driving.
+Or you can arrange for a ride home after the test.